openshift/cluster-node-tuning-operator/README.md

 `/manifests` directory in alphanumeric order.
-It automatically creates a default deployment and custom resource ([CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) for the Tuned daemons.
+It automatically creates a default deployment and custom resource ([CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) for the TuneD daemons.
 The following shows the default CR created by the Operator on a cluster with the Operator installed.

 ```